OfficeDev/Microsoft-Teams-Samples/samples/meeting-av-filters/csharp/README.md

 # Meeting AV Filters

-This sample demos the use of av filters for teams meetings.
+This sample demos the use of AV filters for Teams meetings.

 ![filter-page](MeetingAVFilter/Images/MeetingFilterPage.png)